programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 `json_decode` converts the value of `$json_europeana` (in the JSON format) into PHP code.
 HTML `<hr>` makes a horizontal line to distinguish JSON data above and below.
 This is not absolutely necessary, but it is for a readability purpose. `$data_europeana->totalResults;` displays the totalResult data.
 With `->`, we can refer to a particular position of data hierarchy and obtain the data value, in this case, `totalResults`.
 In this way, we can specify a part of data we need to display.

-I know it gets complicated, but **don’t bother too much with the code itself**.
+Yes, it gets complicated, but **don’t bother too much with the code itself**.
 You only need to understand the general concept and workflow, because we will make a code template later, so **you only need to copy and paste with some adjustment**.

 The next step is the final approach to the Europeana search API in this tutorial.
 We will create a table view of the same data we have been using.
 Bear with me!